KevinGuo07/RoboMani-PaperList/README.md

 - [Hardware Projects on Robotics](#-hardware-projects-on-robotics)
 - [Interdisciplinary](#-interdisciplinary)

-Papers with **open-sourced implementations** are highlighted with a ☀️
+Papers with **open-sourced implementations** are marked with a ☀️
-Papers with **real-world performance** by us are highlighted with a ✅
+Papers with **real-world performance** reproduced by us are marked with a ✅
 ---

 ## 📚 Paper List